janousch/Unreal-Engine-Test-Forge/README.md

 1. Add an instance of the test actor blueprint to the level.
 1. Add the test actor reference to the list of tests of the test suite actor.

-Automated tests in the Automated Blueprint Tests Plugin are built with the Arrange-Act-Assert pattern in mind:
+Automated tests in the Test Forge Plugin are built with the Arrange-Act-Assert pattern in mind:

 * In _Arrange_, you should set up your test environment, get references to required actors and components, and prepare everything for the actual test.
 * In _Act_, you should perform the actual action to test.
 Here, you're allowed to use latent actions, such as delays, to test what you want to test.
 Because we don't know when you're finished, you have to call _Finish Act_ when you're done.